-- (1) Attend all CSUEU Board meetings; - (2) Represent the Director's chapter or bargaining unit at the Board meetings including presenting items to the Board at the request of their constituency; - (3) Provide two-way communication between the Director's constituency and the Board of Directors; - (4) Uphold the CSUEU Bylaws, Policy File and SEIU Code of Ethics and Conflict of Interest Policy (Appendix A); (BD 9/16/2) - (5) Respond to member comments or questions regarding Board motions; - (6) Other duties that may be assigned by the President.
+- (1) Attend all CSUEU Board meetings; - (2) Represent the Director's chapter or bargaining unit at the Board meetings including presenting items to the Board at the request of their constituency; - (3) Provide two-way communication between the Director's constituency and the Board of Directors:

-B. Alternates: (BD 36/15/13)

-- (1) Alternates for Chapter Presidents shall be in the following order: Chapter Vice Presidents, Chapter Treasurer, Chapter Secretary, Chapter Organizing Chair.
-(BD 58/11/21) (BD 36/15/13) - (2) Alternates for Bargaining Unit Councils shall be the at large members of the Bargaining Unit Council. : (BD 36/15/13)
+- (4) Uphold the CSUEU Bylaws, Policy File and SEIU Code of Ethics and Conflict of Interest Policy (Appendix A); (BD 9/16/2) - (5) Respond to member comments or questions regarding Board motions; - (6) Other duties that may be assigned by the President. - B. Alternates: (BD 36/15/13) - (1) The alternate for a Chapter President shall be in the following order: Chapter Vice President, Chapter Treasurer, Chapter Secretary, Chapter Organizing Chair, other chapter officers.
+(BD 58/11/21) (BD 36/15/13) (BD July/2017/8) - (2) Alternates for Bargaining Unit Councils shall be the at large members of the Bargaining Unit Council.
+(BD 36/15/13) - (3) The above alternates must hold an elected position and be certified stewards or be registered for steward training.
+(BD July/2017/8) - (4) An alternate may participate in Board meetings, but shall not be counted to achieve a quorum, and shall not vote on Board actions or decisions.